Separation & Divorce FAQs

 The short answer is 'no'.
 Watch our video: DIY Separation Agreements: Thumbs Up or Thumbs Down?

-It is risky to write your own Separation Agreement or to use a generic kit to prepare an agreement as chances are high that you may leave out an important detail or you may use words that have a different legal meaning than what you intend.
+It is risky to write your own Separation Agreement (or to use a generic kit, Sample Separation Agreement, or Template Separation Agreement to prepare an agreement) as chances are high that you may leave out an important detail or you may use words that have a different legal meaning than what you intend.
 If your agreement turns out to be problematic, it can be very expensive and sometimes impossible to correct your error.

 Furthermore, if you need bank financing to take over your family home or to purchase a new home, you should know that most banks will not approve your financing on the basis of a home-made Separation Agreement.